-Get Out The Native Vote (GOTNV) encourages voters to find out more information about candidates running for the REAA seats.
-These individuals represent your community and are advocates for your children’s education in rural Alaska.
-More information on the REAA candidates can be found on the State of Alaska website.
+Get Out The Native Vote (GOTNV) encourages voters to find out more information about all 48 candidates running for U.S. Representative.
+These individuals represent your communities and are advocates for Alaska.
+You can only vote for one candidate.

 GOTNV strives to engage Alaska Natives, shareholders, and tribal members in the election and voting process.
 If you would like to be involved with future GOTNV initiatives, please email email@example.com.